Towards Learning Abductive Reasoning using VSA Distributed Representations: Conclusions and Future Work

 In this work, we proposed the \longname (\name), a model built on top of Learn-VRF~\cite{hersche2023probabilistic} to enhance its downstream accuracy, interpretability, model size, and coherence.
 We conducted evaluations on the I-RAVEN dataset, demonstrating significant performance improvements compared to a diverse array of neuro-symbolic and connectionist baselines, including large language models, across both ID and OOD data.
 Furthermore, we presented empirical results on the programmability of the model and the generalization across different constellations of the I-RAVEN dataset.

 A potential avenue for future research involves addressing the remaining challenge posed by this dataset, specifically, the development of suitable representations to allow the learnability of arithmetic and progression rules on the position attributes.
 These rules are currently impossible to learn for the model and would allow it to attain perfect accuracy on I-RAVEN.
 Additionally, extending the evaluation of \name to include other reasoning benchmarks, such as ARC~\cite{chollet2019measure}, also represents a promising direction for further investigation.
-In fact, while the scope of this work was mostly focus on developing and studying a prototype that could solve RPM, the proposed general formulation of the problem could transfer to other settings that require relations and analogies data-driven learning.
-Furthermore, as our experiments on learning of top programmed knowledge show, our framework holds potential for application in scenarios where only a partial knowledge on the dynamics is available, and it is necessary to discover and build new knowledge on top of it.
+While the scope of this work was mostly focused on developing and studying a prototype that could solve RPM, the proposed general formulation of the problem could transfer to other settings that require learning relations and analogies from data.
+Furthermore, as our experiments on learning of top programmed knowledge show, our framework holds potential for application in scenarios where only a partial knowledge of the dynamics is available, and it is necessary to discover and build new knowledge on top of it.